Engineering spectro-temporal light states with physics-embedded deep learning: Spectro-Temporal Engineering: High-Order Solitons

 where \( L_d = T_0^2 / |\beta_2| \) is the dispersion length.
 Specifically, the spectral evolution of a third-order soliton ($N$ = 3) over one soliton period is illustrated in Fig. \ref{F4}(b).
 In the time domain, the soliton contracts to a fraction of its initial width, splits into two pulses at \( z_0/2 \), and then recombines to its original form at \( z = z_0 \).
 This breathing pattern recurs over successive propagation segments \( z \).
-Practically, capturing the breather pattern would require physically cutting the fiber, an irreversible and labor-intensive process. \Blue{The P-CNN framework offers more efficient method to search and output all the waveform over one soliton distance at the same one position $z$, and thus observations of the breather patterns for high-order soliton.}
+Practically, capturing the breather pattern would traditionally require physically cutting the fiber or altering the pulse energy \cite{mollenauer1980experimental}, an irreversible and labor-intensive process.
+The P-CNN framework offers a more efficient method to balance dispersion and nonlinear effects, thus enabling an effective continuous scan of the output of the entire waveform over the position parameter \( z \).
+In the following, we present the results observed from the P-CNN and also explain them using the theoretical model of high-order solitons.

 We first set the target spectral pattern to waveform of third-order soliton and used the trained Net-S network alongside a strategic search approach to identify the optimal solution.
 The measured spectra, shown in the bottom panel of Fig.~\ref{F4}(b), exhibit a high degree of similarity to the target.
 Consistent with the simulations, the spectral intensity maintains its original profile initially, broadens around \(z_0/5\), and reconverges near \(z_0/4\).
 At the midpoint, \(z_0/2\), the spectrum splits, displaying conjugate dynamics for the latter half of the propagation from \(z_0/2\) to \(z_0\).